Trustpilot: Products and activities

-Business model

-Trustpilot operates a freemium business model and earns most of its revenue from companies that subscribe to its services.
+Trustpilot operates a freemium business model and earns most of its revenue from subscription-based customers.
+The company freely allows businesses to collect and respond to reviews, and also sells marketing tools.

+As of June 2025, the company hosts 330 million reviews and has 60 million monthly active users.
+Trustpilot employs approximately 1,000 people.

 Criticism

-There are independent investigations that suggest that review websites such as Trustpilot may have fake reviews.
-There is controversy about the legitimacy of some of Trustpilot's and other consumer review websites' reviews and the way that it deals with complaints about them, although Trustpilot claims that it strives to only include genuine reviews.
-Trustpilot allows businesses to pay them to access its marketing services and use Trustpilot technology to filter reviews—normally selecting only favourable posts—that customers place on their own Web site or other places.
-This may violate certain laws or regulations.
-Trustpilot published fake reviews for Bizzyloans; it deleted them after they were brought to light by KwikChex, an online investigations company.
-Fake reviewers often steal the identities of real people to falsely build up reviewed companies' reputations.
-Trustpilot denies that it permits any known fraudulent reviews on its site.
+Independent investigations suggest that platforms like Trustpilot host fake reviews, leading to controversy over their legitimacy and the company's handling of complaints.
+Trustpilot claims that it strives to only include genuine reviews.
+Trustpilot featured fake reviews for Bizzyloans; it deleted them after they were brought to light by KwikChex, an online investigations company.

-On 14 September 2017, Trustpilot issued an open letter clarifying its review policy following allegations concerning the 'validity of reviews of [online estate agent] Purplebricks by customers'.
+On 14 September 2017, Trustpilot issued an open letter clarifying its review policy following allegations concerning the "validity of reviews of [online estate agent] Purplebricks by customers".

-On 22 March 2019, The Times reported that estate agents Purplebricks and Foxtons are "gaming" Trustpilot feedback by paying it to help gain better scores.
-In August 2016 five reviews of Foxtons were published on Trustpilot, with an average score of 2.2 stars out of five.
-The following month there were 467 reviews, 90% of them awarding five stars.
+On 22 March 2019, The Times reported that estate agents Purplebricks and Foxtons were "gaming" Trustpilot feedback by paying to help gain better scores.
+In August 2016, five reviews of Foxtons were published on Trustpilot, with an average score of 2.2 stars out of five.
+The following month there were 467 reviews, 90% of which awarded five stars.
+Trustpilot stated that it had found evidence that some companies had attempted to game its system and said it had a "zero tolerance" policy towards such tactics.

-On 6 February 2020 industry publication Property Industry Eye reported that Trustpilot was looking into reviews of estate agents 'at large' after claims from property review website allAgents that 70% of their reviews could be fake.
+On 6 February 2020, industry publication Property Industry Eye reported that Trustpilot was looking into reviews of estate agents "at large" after claims from property review website allAgents that 70% of their reviews could be fake.

-In May 2020, an episode of Joe Lycett's Got Your Back ran an experiment in which a fake company was created on Trustpilot, demonstrating the various ways of manipulating reviews on the site.
-Trustpilot published an online response, noting the value of the show's experiment in highlighting fraud on the site, and promising to implement changes to tackle the problem better.

-There are a number of articles in the press and discussions e.g. on Reddit which outline the Trustpilot's pro-profit vs pro-consumer business model when businesses have to create a paid account after a malicious review about the business has been posted.